DrayTek Login Instructions

 Following are the instructions to connect to your DrayTek router's interface for configuration and diagnotstics.

-Make sure that you are connected to your DrayTek router, either by ethernet cable of over
+1. Make sure you are connected to your DrayTek router

 How to configure your DrayTek router

 Once you have logged in to the DrayTek admin interface you should be able to change any settings that are